Flathead Valley Farmers Markets 2026

 What's open today?

 Tap any day of the week below to see which markets are running.
 The current day is selected by default.
-Tuesdays and Saturdays are the heaviest, Wednesdays and Fridays are quiet, and Sundays are reserved for the cute artisan-leaning one in Columbia Falls.
+Thursdays and Saturdays each run two markets, Wednesday is the only day with nothing open, and Sundays are reserved for the cute artisan-leaning one in Columbia Falls.

 Interactive · Tap a Day